|

 night at the Llantrisant Leisure Centre where we hold

-we meet in Dylan's bar on Level 3 in the leisure centre from
+we meet on Level 3 in the leisure centre for a short club

 We do most of our UK based diving

-West Wales.
-We have three club boats comprising one 5.5 metre
+in West Wales.
+We have two club boats comprising two 6.5 metre

-Centre.
-Our list of diving events for the current season is
+Our list of diving events for the current season is published

 We